-Debt funds are pooled investments, such as mutual funds and exchange-traded funds (ETFs), that hold debt securities, such as bonds and other fixed-income instruments.
-Debt funds are typically used for income investing or as part of a diversified portfolio and can be purchased through mutual fund companies or brokerage firms.
+Debt funds are pooled investments, such as mutual funds and exchange-traded funds (ETFs), that hold debt securities like bonds.
+Debt funds are typically used for income investing or as part of a diversified portfolio.
+They can be purchased through mutual fund companies or brokerage firms.

 How Debt Funds Work

-- Holding Period/Maturity: Once you buy a bond, you typically hold it until maturity.
-The period of time is usually at least three years and can be up to 30 years for some bonds.
-The price of the bond may fluctuate while you hold it but you will still receive 100 percent of your principal (original purchase amount) at maturity.
+Once you buy a bond, you typically hold it until maturity.
+The period of time can be as short as a few months or as long as 30 years.
+The price of the bond may fluctuate while you hold it, but you will still receive 100% of your principal (original purchase amount) at maturity.
 However, with debt funds, you hold the fund as long as it suits your investment objectives.
-There is not a maturity date.
+There is no maturity date.

-- Principal Risk: Prices for bonds and debt funds can fluctuate.
+Prices for bonds and debt funds can fluctuate.
 However, since individual bonds are typically held until maturity, there is no real concern about price fluctuation.
-You don't ever "lose money" with a bond unless you sell it before it matures and the price has dropped (or the issuing entity goes bankrupt and has no money to pay its bondholders, which is extremely rare).
-However, you don't get your original investment back with a debt fund if it's worth less when you sell it that it was when you bought it.
+You don't usually "lose money" with a bond unless you sell it before it matures and the price has dropped.
+The only exception is when the debt-issuing entity goes bankrupt, but when it comes to bonds issued by the U.S. government or major corporations, default is extremely unlikely.

-People who invest in debt funds are typically investors wanting to diversify their portfolio.
-Debt funds typically perform differently than equity funds, AKA stock funds.
-For example, during a bear market, when stock prices are falling, bond prices are often rising.
+People who invest in debt funds are typically investors who want to diversify their portfolios.
+Debt funds typically perform differently than equity funds like a stock ETF.
+If stock prices fall on a given day, bond prices may not fall as much, or they may even rise.
 For this reason, combining stock funds with debt funds reduces the volatility (ups and downs) of your account value.

 How to Buy Debt Funds